What is LDL cholesterol?

 It is posited that at least dietary cholesterol (exogenous) increases do not lead to total cholesterol increase due to a decrease in cholesterol production in the body (endogenous) (11).

 The role of HDL is important in this regard.
-In fact, the low level of HDL-cholesterol has shown to increase the risk of heart disease (12).
+In fact, the low level of HDL cholesterol has been shown to increase the risk of heart disease (12).

 What LDL level is good?

-The guidelines by Adult Treatment Panel III (ATP III) has defined the following levels of LDL (13).
+The guidelines by Adult Treatment Panel III (ATP III) have defined the following levels of LDL (13).

 |Optimal||100 mg/ dL|